 He also invited Jigoro Kano, founder of Judo to dispatch one of his high-ranking, top disciples, Yoshiaki Yamashita to come and set up a Dojo in the White House.The USJA made Roosevelt an 8th Degree Black Belt, an honor usually bestowed on those who have been doing Judo over 50 years and occasionally on those of distinguished leadership who have bought Judo into the international limelight.
-“As a little boy growing up I remember seeing a picture of the postcard that Roosevelt sent to Yamashita in our Kodokan book.
+“As a little boy growing up I remember seeing a picture of the postcard that Roosevelt sent to Yamashita in my Kodokan book.

 I always wondered why Roosevelt was never made a black belt,” said Gary Goltz, USJA Chief Operating Officer.
 “When I became the COO of the USJA, I asked our board of director’s to honor Roosevelt with an 8th Dan and they unanimously approved it.
 In the spirit of President Roosevelt, I really felt this honor suited such a robust and innovative leader who set the course to make America a great world power and today, leader of the free world.
 He embraced Japan just as it was becoming a modern country and when Judo was invented.
 We now have a President who is one rank higher than Russian President Vladimir Putin who’s a 7th Degree Black Belt!”

-Goltz along with James Webb, USJA President (who is a West Point graduate), presented Jim Bruns, President of the Theodore Roosevelt Association (TRA) a judo gi with a presidential seal and black belt plus a framed award featuring a red and white paneled belt (which is given to high ranking black belts) and certificate.
+Goltz along with Jim Webb, USJA President (who is a West Point graduate), presented Jim Bruns, President of the Theodore Roosevelt Association (TRA) a judo gi with a presidential seal and black belt plus a framed award featuring a red and white paneled belt (which is given to high ranking black belts) and certificate.